k0001/k0001.github.com/tmp/opaleye-sot-preview/article.md

 # Opaleye's sugar on top: SQL in the type system where it belongs

+_People often talk of how solutions fall naturally into place when we program in Haskell and embrace its type system.
+This article walks us through that process, serving as a gentle introduction to some practical uses of advanced features of the GHC Haskell type system within the context of Opaleye and SQL.
+I invite you to continue reading even if you are not particularly interested in Opaleye nor SQL, as the techniques explained here will be useful in other contexts too._

 Reading, writing and maintaining hand-written SQL is hard and error prone.
 Over the years and in many languages, people have tried to mitigate this problem to different extents by creating tools that convert data types back and forth between SQL and more practical runtime representations, as well as by creating vocabularies for expressing queries or manipulation routines over the contents of a database in ways that are clearer and more maintainable than just plain